 Road into Montlaur from Capendu and Requi

-This winter we have had two sisters from the USA stayed in the Sellerie from October until December - they loved the house and the very mellow autumn we had and they had a succession of friends and relatives coming over for short holidays with them !
+In winter 2019 we had three friends from the USA stayed in the Sellerie from September until November - they loved the house and the very mellow autumn we had and they had a succession of friends and relatives coming over for short holidays with them !
 They were still enjoying the sun on the roof terrace in early December!
 They also used the house as a base and explored Paris, Barcelona and Monte Carlo as well as enjoying eating at many local restaurants .

 La Cite Caracssonne - "enduring magic" even on a winter night